xatapult/da-2022-schematron/docs/README.md

 If you would like to follow along and do some of the exercises yourself during the tutorial, you need a working Schematron processor present and working:

 - Absolutely the easiest way to follow along is by using the [oXygen XML Editor](https://www.oxygenxml.com/).
 This is not a free product but you can obtain a trial license.
 This tutorial contains an oXygen project that makes doing the exercises very easy.
 - When you don't want to use oXygen you can use the [SchXslt Schematron processor command line interface](https://github.com/schxslt/schxslt/tree/master/cli).
-If you want to do this you're on your own, I have very little experience installing and using it.
+To do this:
+  - Have Java installed (not sure which versions work)
+  - Go to the GitHub page of SchXslt: [https://github.com/schxslt/schxslt](https://github.com/schxslt/schxslt)
+  - Go to the latest release page (releases are in the right hand column)
+  - Download `schxslt-cli.jar`
+  - Run `java -jar schxslt-cli.jar` for information on the command line options
 - And using any other Schematron processor is of course also fine.